Staff

 Laura Mansfield, Chief Executive

 Laura has extensive industry experience both in production and as a non-executive member of some of the sector’s most influential organisations.
+Currently a non-executive board director of Elstree Film Studios, Laura was a member of Pact Council between 2012 and 2016, and its Chair from 2014 to 2016.
+She also served as an advisory board member of the Indie Training Fund (2012-2014).

-In 1999, Laura co-founded BAFTA-nominated Outline Productions Ltd and has been responsible for multiple globally successful formats and programmes including Remarkable Places to Eat (BBC and Channel 4), House of Tiny Tearaways (BBC 3 and TLC), Guinness World Records Smashed (Sky) and Sarah Beeny’s New Life in the Country (Channel 4).
+In 1999, Laura co-founded BAFTA-nominated Outline Productions Ltd and has been responsible for multiple globally successful formats and programmes including Remarkable Places to Eat (BBC and Channel 4), House of Tiny Tearaways (BBC 3 and TLC), and Sarah Beeny’s New Life in the Country (Channel 4).
 After Outline Productions was acquired by Tin Roof Media in 2017, Laura was appointed as one of the group’s Creative Directors.
 During her tenure, Laura set up the Outline Wales office and launched a mentoring scheme across the Tin Roof Media Group.

 Matt Fox, Interim Chief Operating Officer